jimorie/clicksearch/README.md

 The next thing Clicksearch needs is a data source, called a _reader_.
 In Python terms the reader should be a `Callable[[Mapping], Iterable[Mapping]]` object.
 That is: it should be a callable object that takes a single `dict` argument (the parsed [Click](https://click.palletsprojects.com) parameters) and returns some sort of object that can be iterated over to generate the data objects that Clicksearch should work with.

-In its simplest form this can be a function that return, for instance, a `list`:
+In its simplest form this can be a function that returns, for instance, a `list`:

 ```python
 def people(options: dict):